 at the right) as our inspiration in the choice of a name for our

 organization.
-After just a very few years, the organization had
+In only a very few years, the organization had

-developed into the high-profile nationwide advocate for all GLBT
+developed into the high-profile nationwide advocate for all GLBTQ

 persons that Dignity is today.